xsuite/xfields/examples/beambeam_multibunch/design.md

   established defaults in particles mode.
 Supplying any particles-only option explicitly in rigid-bunch mode raises an error; the mode-dependent contract is also documented in the public method.
+- Review the structure of the rigid-bunch solution object and make it homogeneous with the rest of the Xsuite API.
+In particular, review how beam results, physical slot labels, convergence information and bare/reference quantities are exposed.

 ### LHC example cleanup

-- In ``000_lhc_multibunch_bb.py``, avoid configuring the complete filling and immediately replacing it with the bounded filling.
+- [x] In ``000_lhc_multibunch_bb.py``, avoid configuring the complete filling and immediately replacing it with the bounded filling.
 Configure without a filling, derive the IP offsets, and apply the selected filling once.
-- Make it obvious in the example output and introductory text that the default calculation uses a bounded bunch subset, controlled by ``LHC_ALL`` and ``LHC_WINDOW``, even though it uses the full thick lattice.
+- [x] Make it obvious in the example output and introductory text that the default calculation uses a bounded bunch subset, controlled by ``LHC_ALL`` and ``LHC_WINDOW``, even though it uses the full thick lattice.
-- Do not unconditionally write fixed pickle files into the source directory.
+- [x] Do not unconditionally write fixed pickle files into the source directory.
   Make result export explicit and direct outputs to a user-selected directory.
-- Remove the unused ``line_b1`` / ``line_b2`` return values in the example, or
-  simplify ``load_lhc()`` if callers generally use the lines through the environment.
+- [x] Remove the unused ``line_b1`` / ``line_b2`` return values in the example, or simplify ``load_lhc()`` if callers generally use the lines through the environment.
 - Keep the full-lattice LHC script as a realistic application example, but use